Selaginella: Taxonomy

 Some scientists still place the Selaginellales in the class Lycopodiopsida (often misconstructed as "Lycopsida").
 Some modern authors recognize three generic divisions of Selaginella: Selaginella, Bryodesma Sojak 1992, and Lycopodioides Boehm 1760.
 Lycopodioides would include the North American species S. apoda and S. eclipes, while Bryodesma would include S. rupestris (as Bryodesma rupestre).
 Stachygynandrum is also sometimes used to include the bulk of species.

-The first major attempt to define and subdivide the group was by Palisot de Beauvois in 1803-1805.
+The first major attempt to define and subdivide the group was by Palisot de Beauvois in 1803–1805.
 He established the genus Selaginella as a monotypic genus, and placed the bulk of species in Stachygynandrum.
 Gymnogynum was another monotypic genus, but that name is superseded by his own earlier name of Didiclis.
-This turns out, today, to be a group of around 45-50 species also known as the Articulatae, since his genus Didiclis/Gymnogynum was based on Selaginella plumosa.
+This turns out, today, to be a group of around 45–50 species also known as the Articulatae, since his genus Didiclis/Gymnogynum was based on Selaginella plumosa.
 He also described the genus Diplostachyum to include a group of species similar to Selaginella apoda.
 Spring inflated the genus Selaginella to hold all selaginelloid species four decades later.

 Phylogenetic studies by Korall & Kenrick determined that the Euselaginella group, comprising solely the type species, Selaginella selaginoides and a closely related Hawaiian species, Selaginella deflexa, is a basal and anciently diverging sister to all other Selaginella species.
 Beyond this, their study split the remainder of species into two broad groups, one including the Bryodesma species, the Articulatae, section Ericetorum Jermy and others, and the other centered on the broad Stachygynandrum group.

-Walton & Aston classification

-In the Manual of Pteridology, the following classification was used by Walton & Alston: